What is the Committee on Academic Standing?

 - Petition to add a class after the deadline

 - Petition to switch course section or level

 - Petition to drop a class after the deadline (SEAS only)

-- Petition to withdrawal "W" from a class after the deadline (CC only)
+- Petition to withdraw from a class (get a "W") after the withdrawal deadline (CC only)

 - Petition to change the grading option for a class after the deadline